Governance Structure and Operations

 Governance, internal control, legal affairs To function in a supervisory and advisory capacity in ensuring the transparency, appropriateness, and effectiveness of management by complying with laws, regulations, and corporate ethics, and by establishing and operating offensive and defensive governance and internal controls.

-Business transformation and new business development To function in a supervisory and advisory capacity in transforming the company itself and transforming our business by utilizing data and digital technology, and in accelerating new businesses development.
+Business transformation and new business development To function in a supervisory and advisory capacity in transforming the Company itself and transforming our business by utilizing data and digital technology, and in accelerating new businesses development.

 2. Reasons for Selecting the Candidates for Directors